Scifabric/pybossa/doc/user/overview.rst

 Quickstart: Creating a Project
 ===============================

-This is a short guide about how you can create a project in a PyBossa server.
+This is a short guide about how you can create a project in a PYBOSSA server.
 Readers may wish to start with the :doc:`Step by step tutorial on creating an Project <tutorial>` which walks through creating a simple photo classification project if they want to understand all the